supermanbot7/EclipseMM2/README.md

 If you agree to all of the above, then you are free to use the script.

 ^This information will be hashed, so it cannot be decrypted or read raw by the developers.
+This helps protect your sensitive data while providing the same security and functionallity as it normally would.

 ## Credits